projectara/greybus-spec/source/hardware_model.rst

 System, the SVC is able to detect this write and subsequently read the value of the mailbox attribute.

+One non-NULL MAILBOX value has particular significance: READY_MODULE, which has value two.

 .. _hardware-model-initial-states:

 Initial States